 Improve memory function

 Saffron improves memory function by increasing the production of acetylcholine, which is responsible for learning, attention, and memory.
-Saffron also increases the levels of dopamine, serotonin, and norepinephrine, which are all involved in mood regulation.
+Saffron also increases dopamine, serotonin, and norepinephrine levels, which are all involved in mood regulation.

 One study showed that taking saffron daily reduced cortisol levels in people experiencing mild-to-moderate stress.
 Cortisol is one of the hormones released when we feel stressed out.
 When our bodies release too much cortisol, it causes us to experience symptoms associated with stress including fatigue, muscle tension, headaches, difficulty sleeping, and increased appetite.
-Reducing cortisol levels allows us to better manage stress throughout the day.
+Reducing cortisol levels allows us to manage stress throughout the day better.

 A recent review published in the journal Nutrition Reviews concluded that saffron could be beneficial for boosting immunity.
-One reason why might be due to its ability to increase the number of T helper lymphocytes, white blood cells that play a role in fighting infections.
+One reason might be its ability to increase the number of T helper lymphocytes, white blood cells that play a role in fighting infections.
 Another possibility is that saffron contains antioxidants called carotenoids, which reduce oxidative stress on the immune system.
-Oxidative stress occurs when there isn’t enough oxygen around to properly metabolize harmful substances produced by living organisms.
+Oxidative stress occurs when there isn’t enough oxygen to metabolize harmful substances produced by living organisms properly.
 Antioxidants neutralize those toxins so that they don’t harm healthy tissue.

 In vitro studies show that saffron inhibits enzymes known as HMG CoA reductase, which break down cholesterol inside liver cells.
 As a result, less cholesterol gets converted to bile acids and excreted via urine.
-Less cholesterol circulating in the bloodstream lowers LDL cholesterol levels, allowing HDL cholesterol to rise.
+Less cholesterol circulating in the bloodstream lowers LDL cholesterol levels, increasing HDL cholesterol.

 Several animal studies suggest that saffron may prevent cancer.
-For example, researchers at Iran’s Shahroud University found that rats fed saffron extract had significantly lower rates of colon tumors compared to control animals.
+For example, Iran’s Shahroud University researchers found that rats fed saffron extract had significantly lower colon tumor rates than control animals.
 The same team later reported similar results in mice.
 In addition, another group of Iranian scientists observed that rats given high doses of saffron were more resistant to skin tumor development than untreated controls.